ladadori/frontend-project-lvl1/README.md

 # Hi!
 This is study project for Hexlet online school of programming.
 We have five games for CLI:

+## Installation:

+1. Clone repo
+2. Run `npm ci` command to install dependencies
+3. Run `sudo npm link` in directory of cloned repo
+4. Use name of the game (see below) to run a game

 ### Brain-even game:

 [![asciicast](https://asciinema.org/a/453114.svg)](https://asciinema.org/a/453114)